netcosports/Astrolabe/README.md

 ## 1. Static usage

-To connect viewmodel with reusable cells you should define container which conforms to ```Cellable ``` protocol:
+To connect ViewModel with reusable cells you should define container which conforms to ```Cellable ``` protocol:

 ```swift
 typealias Cell = CollectionCell<TestCollectionCell>